open-learning/git4ol/README.md

 >
 > As we have not yet made our first publich draft available you can expect breaking changes all the time, don't be angry.

-## Objects
+## Terms

-Learning objects can conceptually be mapped to `git` objects in the following way:
+Learning terms can conceptually be mapped to `git` objects in the following way:

 - "course" ⇔ `git` repository
 - "lesson" ⇔ `git` orphaned branch